qdrant/landing_page/qdrant-landing/content/articles/cross-encoder-integration-gsoc.md

 The project revolved around creating a new input-output scheme: text data to scores.
 For this, I designed a family of classes to support ONNX models.
 Some of the key models I worked with included Xenova/ms-marco-MiniLM-L-6-v2, Xenova/ms-marco-MiniLM-L-12-v2, and BAAI/bge-reranker, all designed for re-ranking tasks.

-An important point to mention is that FastEmbed is a minimalistic library—it doesn’t have heavy dependencies like PyTorch or TensorFlow, and as a result, it is lightweight, occupying far less storage space.
+An important point to mention is that FastEmbed is a minimalistic library: it doesn’t have heavy dependencies like PyTorch or TensorFlow, and as a result, it is lightweight, occupying far less storage space.

 Below is a diagram that represents the overall workflow for this project, detailing the key steps from user interaction to the final output validation: